 You also have priority access to the Club Car on the train.

-In terms of the first class lounge access, we tried the lounge at London Euston which is shared with Virgin Trains.
-This had free refreshments, which included soft drinks, coffee or tea, and snacks (think cookies and pretzels).
+In terms of the lounge access, we have used the lounge at both London Euston and Inverness.
+Both had free refreshments, which included soft drinks, coffee or tea, and snacks (think cookies and pretzels).
 Alcoholic drinks were available for purchase.
+The Euston lounge is on platform one, and is open to both arriving and departing passengers.
+It’s the flagship lounge and is very comfortable.

 4. Caledonian Double